Nolan Arenado Player Props: Cardinals vs. Guardians

 Nolan Arenado At The Plate

-- Arenado is hitting .260 with five doubles, a triple, nine home runs and 14 walks.
+- Arenado is batting .256 with five doubles, a triple, nine home runs and 15 walks.

-- Arenado has driven home a run in 19 games this year (38.0%), including more than one RBI in 18.0% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 21 games this season, with multiple runs four times.
+- He has scored in 21 of 51 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.